"Three years? Are you absolutely sure, Victor?"

 Doctor Russell had to admit that she too was becoming anxious.
 Three times she had called

-the storm and if it was affecting their comlocks then perhaps their sensors were off as well.
+up to Moonbase Alpha since landing and each time there was the confusion of static and garbled speech, until finally she could see or hear nothing.
+Helena could only blame it on the storm and if it was affecting their comlocks then perhaps their sensors were off as well.

 Professor Bergman's analysis confirmed it.
 He dipped a blue swatch of cloth into the

 beaker at a crucial moment and watched as it turned a creamy shade of gray.
-"It's just rain
+"It's just rain water, Helena.
+There is another element in there that I am unfamiliar with but it isn't poisonous." he concluded.

 They waited fifteen more minutes without further word from either Alpha or Ataun.
 The crew

-took turns watching the rain from the Eagle's one opening, each Alphan lost in their own
+took turns watching the rain from the Eagle's one opening, each Alphan lost in their own thoughts.

 During that time Helena sat in one of the passenger seats and pondered over many things -